-Bottom line: A downhill skiing specific hardshell that we did not enjoy as much as the similar Fuseform Brigandine 3L.
+Bottom line: A downhill skiing specific hardshell that we got the job done, but was not spectacular.

 The North Face Free Thinker Jacket is the type of clothing one might expect to see the riders wearing in the newest Alaskan heli-skiing film.
 Indeed, this jacket is designed specifically for big mountain descents, and that is where it will thrive.
 It pairs super burly 70-denier face fabric with a GORE-TEX Pro waterproof breathable membrane to offer only top of the line protection — at a cost.
 Not only was this the heaviest and bulkiest jacket in this review, but its retail price of $599 also made it the most expensive.
-We found the pattern of its design, as well as its skiing- specific feature set, to be almost identical to that of The North Face Fuseform Brigandine 3L, which we recognized as our Top Pick for Resort Skiing.
 Since this jacket was so heavy and bulky, and really isn't at all practical as an outer-layer for climbing, mountaineering, backpacking, or even uphill skiing, it was one of the lowest ranking jackets in our review.

 RELATED REVIEW: The Best Men's Hardshell Jackets of 2017